Fifty Percent Of Dogs Age 10 And Older Likely To Be Diagnosed With Cancer

 50 percent of dogs, age 10 or older, are diagnosed with cancer.
 Most pet parents are unaware of how prevalent cancer is in dogs.
-Below are some pieces of information, dog owners should learn about cancer and dogs.
+Below are some pieces of information dog owners should learn about cancer and dogs.

 According to Canna-Pet, age is a contributing factor to cancer in dogs.
 Cancer is a leading cause of death for canines over the age of 2.
 However, age is not the only contributing factor.
 WebMD notes that some breeds may have a genetic disposition to cancer when compared to others.